TommyGermanyRetro/MSXRetroThings/README.md

   </tr>
 	</table>

-# RC2014 card with PCF8584 I2C Controller (3 ports via Seeed) and PCF8583 battery buffered RTC:
+## A) RC2014 card with PCF8584 I2C Controller (3 ports via Seeed) and PCF8583 battery buffered RTC:

 This RC2014 card contains an I2C bus controller PCF8584 and a PCF8583 RTC buffered by battery.
 The interrupt pins of both chips can be assigned to one of the XIO PIC interrupt channels.
 Up to 16 cards of this type are possible.